Free Trial Class

 COMING UP.

-Seminars, belt gradings, and ISKF tournaments — everything happening at Kaizen and in the wider Shotokan community.
+Seminars, belt testings, and ISKF tournaments — everything happening at Kaizen and in the wider Shotokan community.
 Open to all traditional Shotokan practitioners regardless of organization.

 Featured event at Kaizen